infominer33/infominer33.github.io/_pages/about.md

 I advertised blockchain research, because I had already come into some gigs like that before I even started freelancing.
 I also advertised articles (no shilling, only research-based content) on Blockchain and Data Science, and wrote quite a lot of that, though plenty was ghostwritten and not sure if ever published or what became of most of it.

 My clients during that time had a considerable influence on what I learned, but it was a good introduction to the crypto market and tech at large.
 Since I gave up working at that lame freelancing site, I've dedicated myself completely to curation and creating my own content via GitHub pages.

+Basically, I traded in all of my shitty habits for an addiction to studying crypto, and creating educational content.
+{: .notice--success}

 {% include video id="iDGMS_tjRxU" provider="youtube" %}